BCusack/sitemanager/README.md

 Add your own redentials to you Environments file, best ref `https://medium.com/letsboot/lets-learn-how-to-install-and-setup-angularfire2-4-0-135d72bb0a41`.

+## Firebase Functions

+cd into ./functions and `npm i` to import dependencies for firebase functions.

 ## Development server

 Run `ng s` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.